libretime/libretime/docs/server-config/backing-up-the-server.md

       /organize - A temporary holding place for uploaded media as the importer works /etc
   /airtime
-    airtime.conf - The main Libretime configuration
+    airtime.conf - The main LibreTime configuration
     icecast_pass - Holds the password for the Icecast server liquidsoap.cfg - The main configuration file for Liquidsoap
 ```

 In addition, you should keep a copy of the database current to the backup.
 The below code
-can be used to export the Libretime database to a file.
+can be used to export the LibreTime database to a file.

 ```
 sudo -u postgres pg_dumpall filename